-tralac is celebrating its 10th anniversary this year.
+tralac celebrated its 10th anniversary in 2012.
 The 2012 Annual Conference, held on 19-20 April in Cape Town, South Africa, provided a special occasion to review the trade agenda of east and southern Africa.

 Industrial development (definitely including the services sectors) has to be addressed; but industrial policy is an area where ideological debates on the role of the state can paint our policymakers into a very tight corner.
 Taking a lead from the private sector on industrial policy initiatives will be important.
 But this again is not a hallmark of African integration; the private sector gets on with the business of funding market opportunities, despite governments' political commitments to ambitious integration schemes.
 Only when the two camps get together to shape an integration agenda, can we expect to chart an integration agenda that contributes to Africa's capacity to produce competitively, and so address fundamental challenges of unemployment and poverty.

 Can all of this come together in the T-FTA?